a-mma/indic_casual_dialogs_dataset/README.md

 - dialog labels are based on [this dataset](https://github.com/alyssaong1/botframework-smalltalk/blob/master/smalltalkkb.tsv), which is inspired from Google dialogflow
 - this repository currently contains malayalam data only
-- thanks to the people who were kind enough to support this project - special mentions: Vijesh A G Nair, Akhil Prasad.
+- thanks to the people who were kind enough to support this project - special mentions: [Vijesh A G Nair](https://www.facebook.com/vijeshagnair), [Akhil Prasad Thamarasseril](https://www.facebook.com/akhilprasad.thamarasseril).
 - to contribute to this project in any language, clone this repo and add your data.